-The Ph.D. degree requires 72 hours of graduate work, including 18 hours of core courses, the 1 hour Physics 300 seminar, 12 hours of non-core physics graduate courses, and 5 hours of elective courses.
+The Ph.D. degree requires 72 hours of graduate work, including 15 hours of core courses, the 1 hour Physics 300 seminar, 3 hours in one breadth course outside the student's main research area, and 9 hours of elective physics graduate courses.
 The remaining credit hours may be earned through some combination of dissertation research and approved lecture courses.